 The senior author of the study indicated that diabetes increases the risk of disability by 50-80 percent compared to those who do not have diabetes.
 This result was true for all types of disability.

 The specific probability of particular disabilities being associated with diabetes is indicated below:

 - Shopping, phone use and transportation: 65 percent or higher

 - Personal hygiene, dressing and eating: 82 percent or higher

 These kinds of limitations could easily result in an individual being unable to work.
 When people purchase a disability policy, they anticipate that the disability coverage will provide income replacement on a short term or long term basis.
-While this is a reasonable expectation, many disability claimants have their claim delayed, denied or terminated based on bad faith practices.
+While this is a reasonable expectation, many disability claimants have their claim delayed, denied, or terminated based on bad faith practices.

-The majority of individuals that purchase long term disability policies do so as part of their employment compensation benefits.
+The majority of individuals that purchase long term disability insurance policies do so as part of their employment compensation benefits.
 These benefits are often governed by the Employment Retirement Income Security Act (ERISA).
 While ERISA imposes a multitude of regulations, these restrictions and standards are rarely enforced by the Department of Labor.
-This regulatory void means that insurance carriers often feel safe to engage in bad faith practices especially when the claimant is not represented by an experienced Florida disability claims insurance attorney.
+This regulatory void means that insurance carriers often feel safe to engage in bad faith practices especially when the claimant is not represented by an experienced long term disability claims insurance attorney.